 Artistic License - Medicine: The daughter has diabetes, and when in the panic room they try to find food to give her (which would heighten her blood sugar level), and when they can't find any they give her an insulin shot instead (which is used to lower the blood sugar).

 Big Damn Heroes: Just as it looks as though Raoul is going to murder Meg while Sarah watches helplessly, Burnham, who was previously making a getaway with the money, returns and shoots Raoul in the head, after deciding that he can't just let Meg and Sarah die.

-Big Fancy House: Seriously, it's a ridiculously huge house for just Meg and her daughter.
+Big Fancy House: Meg buys the ridiculously huge house for just herself and her daughter to stick it to her rich ex-husband for a messy divorce.
 It even has an elevator!

 Bullying a Dragon: Junior keeps berating Ax-Crazy Raoul over and over again.
 Raoul finally ends the bullying with a headshot.

 Cell Phones Are Useless: Meg makes a dash into the bedroom and grabs her cell phone, but the walls of the panic room are too thick to get a signal.